John Key: Finance spokesman

 The low numbers in the National caucus meant Key was given more opportunities and responsibilities than most new Members of Parliament would.
 After serving as deputy finance spokesman under Brash, Key was promoted to the Opposition front benches in 2004 as party spokesman for finance.
 Key was up against Michael Cullen, the Minister of Finance and a veteran of 23 years in parliament.
 There was concern he would be out of his depth going up against Cullen in his first term and there was talk among the party of trying to "protect" Key.
 During the 2005 election campaign political commentators felt Key matched Cullen in the debates, although he may have benefited from Labour focusing their campaign on discrediting Brash.

 Although Brash lost the election, Key remained as finance spokesman.
 He was promoted to number four on the list, partly due to his success at selling the party's tax package during the campaign.
-While Keys ambition to become leader had been telegraphed from early in his political career, he was now beginning to rate highly on preferred prime minister polls.
+While Key's ambition to become leader had been telegraphed from early in his political career, he was now beginning to rate highly on preferred prime minister polls.
 Rumours that Key was looking to take over the leadership circulated and there was an unofficial agreement between Brash and Key that he would be the natural successor.

 Things came to a head earlier than expected.
 In November 2006 Brash resigned as leader, citing damaging speculation over his future as the reason.
 Brash's resignation followed controversies over an extramarital affair, and over leaked internal National Party documents that were later published in the book The Hollow Men.
 After months of speculation, Key stood for leadership of the party and was elected unopposed.